 Key Takeaways

-• Oil well production is commonly measured in barrels of oil per day (bbl/d), per month, per year, and as total cumulative output over the productive life of the well.
+• Oil well production is commonly measured in barrels of oil per day (bbl/d), per month, per year, and as total cumulative output over the productive life of the well, including statistics such as the average oil well production per day for a region or field.

 • Most wells produce modest volumes, while a relatively small percentage of high-output wells account for a large share of total production in many regions.

-• Wells follow a decline curve: production is generally highest early in the well’s life and decreases over time as reservoir pressure and flow rates fall.
+• Wells follow an oil well production decline curve: production is generally highest early in the well’s life and decreases over time as reservoir pressure and flow rates fall.

 • Understanding daily, annual, and lifetime production helps readers interpret production reports, news articles, and royalty statements with more confidence.